ucagenomix/sicelore/README.md

 Add gene names to Nanopore SAMrecords GE tag using **AddGeneNameTag** (Sicelore-2.0.jar) pipeline, long read optimization of code from [Drop-seq tools v1.13](http://mccarrolllab.com/download/1276/).

-If another tag is used for gene names, the Gene name SAM tag needs to be changed using the TAG argument in command line.
+If another tag is used for gene names, the Gene name SAM tag needs to be changed using the GENETAG argument in command line.

 Rapid, all jobs can be run on one compute node or distributed on a cluster.